-Bid Package 11 - Spans the MESD levee system from Station 148+00 to 891+00 (less the Chain of Rocks system).
-This package currently includes the design and construction of 132 relief wells, conveyance systems, and an existing pump station upgrade.
+Bid Package 11 - Spans the MESD Levee from Station 148+00 to 891+00 (less the Chain of Rocks system).
+This package currently includes the design and construction of 132 relief wells, conveyance systems, and an existing pump station upgrade; however, this package is currently on hold pending completion of the Corps' East St Louis Risk Informed Design Process.
+The Risk Informed Design Process will likely change the scope and cost of this package.

-Bid Package 12 - Spans the MESD Levee system from station 1014+00 to 1482+00 and includes the design and construction of 103 relief wells, conveyance systems, and a pump station.
+Bid Package 12/13 - Spans the MESD Levee from station 1014+00 to 1482+00 and includes the design and construction of 103 relief wells, conveyance systems, and a pump station; however, this package is currently on hold pending completion of the Corps' East St Louis Risk Informed Design Process.
+The Risk Informed Design Process will likely change the scope and cost of this package.

-- Bid Package 13 Has been eliminated and most of the contents have been merged into Bid Package 12. - Bid Package 14 Spans the MESD Levee system from station 41+00 to 244+00 on the MESD North Flank, 822+00 to 863+00 on the MESD Main Stem, and 960+00 to 974+00 on the MESD Main Stem.
-It includes the design and construction of 12 seepage berms, 2 clay cutoff trenches and clay blankets, a filter blanket, stormwater conveyance systems, and fill.
-This package also includes substantial utility relocation.
+Bid Package 14 - Spans the MESD Levee from station 822+00 to 863+00 and 960+00 to 974+00 on the MESD Main Stem.
+It includes the design and construction of a shallow clay trenches and clay blankets.
+It will be advertised for bid late 2018.